apache/commons-rng/commons-rng-examples/examples-jpms/jpms-lib/README.md

 Donating
 --------
-You like Apache Commons RNG?
+You like Apache Commons RNG JPMS Module Example (Library)?
 Then [donate back to the ASF](https://www.apache.org/foundation/contributing.html) to support development.

 Additional Resources
 --------------------